html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 <h2 id="started">Getting started</h2>

-[HTML Imports](http://www.w3.org/TR/2013/WD-html-imports-20130514/), a cast member of [Web Components](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html), are a way to include HTML documents in other HTML documents.
+[HTML Imports](http://www.w3.org/TR/2013/WD-html-imports-20130514/), part of the [Web Components](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html) cast, is a way to include HTML documents in other HTML documents.
 You're not limited to markup either.
 An import can also include CSS, JavaScript, or anything else an `.html` file can contain.
 In other words, this makes imports a **fantastic tool for loading related HTML/CSS/JS**.

 <h3 id="basics">The basics</h3>